-If you're refused ESA or Universal Credit ('limited capability for work' or 'limited capability for work-related activities') after the assessment, and you disagree with the decision, you can ask the Department for Work and Pensions for a 'mandatory reconsideration' of the decision, or for ESA you can go straight to an appeal.
-This appeal option only applies for new claims, it is not available if you have previously claimed ESA.
+If you're refused ESA or Universal Credit after the assessment, and you disagree with the decision, you can ask the Department for Work and Pensions for a 'mandatory reconsideration' of the decision.
+Or for ESA you can go straight to an appeal.
+This fast-track appeal option only applies for new claims - it's not available if you have previously claimed ESA.

-You can also request a mandatory reconsideration or appeal if you're put into the work-related activity group and you think you should be in the support group (and therefore would not have new-style/contributory ESA limited to 12 months).
+You can also request a mandatory reconsideration or appeal if you're put into the work-related activity group and you think you should be in the support group (and therefore would not have ESA limited to 12 months).
 You must ask for the mandatory reconsideration or appeal within one month of the date on the decision letter.
 If you miss this deadline but are within 13 months of the decision you can still ask for a mandatory reconsideration or appeal, but will need to show a 'good' reason for being late.

-You can ask for a mandatory reconsideration by phone, but it's best to put your request in writing and keep a copy of your letter.
+You can ask for a mandatory reconsideration by phone (call the number on your decision letter), but it's best to put your request in writing and keep a copy of your letter.

 You can use a CRMRI mandatory reconsideration form, but you're not obliged to do so.
-In any letter you send, include your National Insurance number, the date of the disputed decision (on your letter from the Department for Work and Pensions) and why you believe it's incorrect.
+In any letter you send, include your National Insurance number, the date of the disputed decision (on your letter from the Department for Work and Pensions) and why you believe it's wrong.

 To challenge a decision about Universal Credit, you need to add an entry to your online journal asking for a mandatory reconsideration.
-For Universal Credit you can't go straight to appeal.
+If you don't use the journal you can do this on the phone - call 0800 328 5644 (textphone 0800 328 1344).